- What kind of survey do I need?

 How long does it take to do an ILC?

-The standard turnaround time for an ILC is 6 days.
-They may be completed sooner and can be completed with "RUSH Delivery" if needed.
+The standard turnaround time for an ILC is 7-10 days.
+They may be completed sooner if workload allows.

 What will I get when I order an ILC?